 The Rabbit Advocates have many rabbits in their care that have medical issues requiring ongoing vet care or major surgeries and medications.
-All of our rabbits are in individual foster homes and all expenses, including medical, are paid by the foster person.
-In some cases this means taking care of many healthy rabbits in addition to some requiring daily medical care.
 Many of these special needs rabbits are not adoptable because of their medical problems and will remain in foster care for their lifetimes.

 Augustus is a one-year-old white and grey lop-eared bunny who has been through a lot in his short life.
 He’s been in two foster homes and one adoptive one.
 Gus was returned to his foster home after he was attacked and bitten on the face in his adoptive home.
 The bite caused an infection that spread throughout his entire body resulting in multiple abscesses along both of his sides and on his head.
 This once handsome bunny endured multiple surgeries to remove as much of the extensive abscesses as possible.
 After his initial surgeries, the abscesses came back resulting in even more surgeries.